dpaquette/BugTracker.NET/Blog 8.1 - Replacing the mega postback with Web Api.md

 ```
 return Ok(newIds.bugid);
 ```
-The code for this web api method is still a more complex than I would like it to be, but it is a big improvement from what we started with.
+The code for this web api method is still more complex than I would like it to be, but it is a big improvement from what we started with.
 We were able to eliminate ~90 lines from a 340 line method.
 Since the new code is a little easier to understand, we are also in a much better position to refactor it going forward.

 [View the Commit - Simple move of Insert_bug.aspx to Web API](https://github.com/dpaquette/BugTracker.NET/commit/abf82b5edb46dc51be5278419a882e33569ec6fe)

 ##Supporting Client Login
 We could attempt to post to the existing login page to login as a client but that would make for some confusing code.
-Instead, I extracted the login code to a class that can be used by the login page and by a new login Web API controller.
+Instead, I extracted the login code to a class that can be used by the existing login page and by a new login Web API controller.

 The controller itself is very simple: